 What to do if you are denied the DTC?

-Include all your daily challenges.
+- Include a detailed list of all daily challenges.

 Frequently Asked Questions (FAQs) about Autism Tax

-David Taylor, AutismBC’s board member and a knowledgeable expert in the area of autism money matters, has presented many groups with his “Autism and Taxes” talk and spent many years navigating all the funding options for kids on the spectrum.
-In this interview, David Taylor, answers some Frequently Asked Questions (FAQs) regarding Autism Tax and Finance he’s come across over the year.
+David Taylor, AutismBC society member and a knowledgeable expert in the area of autism money matters, has presented many groups with his “Autism and Taxes” talk and spent many years navigating all the funding options for kids on the spectrum.
+In this interview, David Taylor, answers some Frequently Asked Questions (FAQs) regarding Autism Tax and Finance he’s come across over the years.
 Watch the video below:

 Can we backdate all the money that we pay the BI?
 Can we claim them under medical expenses in our income tax?

 If you are using your autism funding to pay for the BI, you can not use that as a tax deduction as you aren’t paying out of pocket.
 If you are paying above and beyond the autism funding, then I would check with an accountant about if you can claim it, perhaps as childcare or medical expenses.
-You can also contact Disability Alliance and they provide free tax information.